Automated Fact-Checking for Assisting Human Fact-Checkers: What Fact-Checkers Want

 \subsection{Evidence Retrieval}

-The process of fact-checking is often limited by the time available: there are far more claims to be checked than there is time to check them.
-Even if the fully automatic verification of claims remains out of reach (see the next section), tools that support fact-checkers in their manual verification process are to be welcomed.
+Fact-checking is often limited by the time available: there are typically far more claims to verify than what is practically possible.
+Even if full automation remains out of reach (see the next section), tools that support fact-checkers in their manual verification process are to be welcomed.

-Tools that automatically retrieve relevant data from trusted sources may save the fact-checkers time.
-This is especially true if the evidence is contained in large text documents, audio-visual recordings or streams, or is in a language the fact-checker is not familiar with.
-Combining automatic transcription, summarization, translation, and search can make sources of evidence available to fact-checkers that would be impossible or impractical to access otherwise.
+Tools that automatically retrieve relevant data from trusted sources may save fact-checkers a lot of time.
+This is especially true if the evidence is hidden in large text documents, audio-visual recordings and streams, or is in a language that the fact-checker is not familiar with.
+Thus, combining automatic transcription, summarization, translation, and search can make sources of evidence available to fact-checkers that would be impossible or impractical to access otherwise.